Designing a thermodynamically stable and intrinsically ductile refractory alloy: Introduction

-The lack of deformability at lower temperatures makes them difficult to manufacture, which creates a bottleneck in developing refractory alloys for various applications.
-Alloying with HCP metals \cite{Geller2005}, reducing the overall $\gamma_{usfe}$ of alloy by Ta/Re addition \cite{Yang2018}, decreasing the shear resistance by Re addition \cite{Li2019}, changing the nature of interaction between alloying elements \cite{Qian2018}, reducing the valence electron concentration (VEC) \cite{Shaikh2020,Sheikh2016}, altering lattice distortion \cite{Zhao2019}, are few of the refractory alloy ductilizing suggestions reported in literature.
+The lack of deformability at lower temperatures makes refractory alloys difficult to manufacture, which creates a bottleneck in developing them for various applications.
+Mo has been ductilized by adding 25at.\% of Ti/Zr/Hf indicating that alloying with HCP metals should ductilize Mo by reducing the Rice-Thompson parameter\cite{Geller2005}.
+Addition of up to 25at.\% of Ta/Re to W has been shown to ductilize it by reducing the overall $\gamma_{usfe}$ of the alloy\cite{Yang2018}.
+Re addition in 12.5at.\% or 25at.\% to W has been shown to decrease the shear resistance of \{110\}\textless111\textgreater\ and \{112\}\textless111\textgreater\ slip system which in turn improves the ductility of W \cite{Li2019}.
+Reducing the valence electron concentration (VEC) \cite{Shaikh2020m,Sheikh2016} and reducing the lattice distortion in Nb-based equiatomic BCC alloys has been shown to decrease the Peierls stress which in turn makes alloy deformable\cite{Zhao2019}.
+These are few of the refractory alloy ductilizing studies reported in literature.
 There have been conflicting suggestions about alloying additions to make W deformable.
-Qian et al. \cite{Qian2018} suggests, ``...addition of Mo, Re, and Os increases the ductility of W and decrease its GSFE as well as restoring force, whereas the effects of Ti, Ta, and V are contrary to those of Mo, Re, and Os.
-The above different effects of alloying elements may be primarily due to the fundamental repulsive/attractive nature of interaction between W and alloying element."
-On the contrary, Shaikh et al. \cite{Shaikh2020} and Sheikh et al. \cite{Sheikh2016} suggests alloying with Ti, Zr, Hf, and Re (HCP elements) should ductilize the refractory alloys.
+Qian et al. \cite{Qian2018} suggests Re addition to W leads to decreased generalized stacking fault energy ($\gamma_{gsfe}$) and increased ductility, whereas Ta addition has opposite effect.
+However, in Qian's work the chemistry of the supercell was W$_{47}$X (X=Ta or Re), which may not be a true representation of a concenterated alloy.
+On the contrary, Sheikh et al. \cite{Sheikh2016} suggests alloying with Ti, Zr, Hf, and Re (HCP elements) should ductilize the refractory alloys as it reduces the valence electron concentration (VEC).
+Similarly, Yang et al.\cite{Yang2018} suggests alloying W with Ta or Re should ductilize it by reducing the unstable stacking-fault energy ($\gamma_{usfe}$).
 None of the previous strategies discuss about the thermodynamic stability of these alloys.
-This calls for a comprehensive study on the role of various alloying elements on deformability and thermodynamic stability of refractory alloys.
+This calls for a comprehensive study on the role of various alloying elements on the deformability and thermodynamic stability of refractory alloys.